Note 1 - Basis of Presentation, Nature of Operations and Summary of Significant Accounting Policies

 |Basis of Presentation and Significant Accounting Policies [Text Block]||

 The terms “InfuSystem”, the “Company”, “we”, “our” and “us” are used herein to refer to InfuSystem Holdings, Inc. and its subsidiaries.
-InfuSystem is a leading provider of infusion pumps and related services.
-The Company services hospitals, oncology practices and other alternative site healthcare providers.
-Headquartered in Madison Heights, Michigan, the Company delivers local, field-based customer support, and also operates pump repair Centers of Excellence in Michigan, Kansas, California, Massachusetts and Ontario, Canada.
+InfuSystem is a leading provider of infusion pumps and related products and services for patients in the home, oncology clinics, ambulatory surgery centers, and other sites of care.
+The Company provides products and services to hospitals, oncology practices and facilities and other alternative site health care providers.
+Headquartered in Rochester Hills, Michigan, the Company delivers local, field-based customer support, and also operates pump service and repair Centers of Excellence in Michigan, Kansas, California, Massachusetts and Ontario, Canada.

 The accompanying unaudited condensed consolidated financial statements have been prepared pursuant to the rules and regulations of the Securities and Exchange Commission (“SEC”) for interim financial information.
 Accordingly, the unaudited condensed consolidated financial statements do

 notinclude all of the information and notes required by U.S. Generally Accepted Accounting Principles (“GAAP”) for complete financial statements.
-The accompanying unaudited condensed consolidated financial statements include all adjustments, composed of normal recurring adjustments, considered necessary by management to fairly state the Company’s condensed consolidated balance sheets, statements of operations and statements of cash flows.
+The accompanying unaudited condensed consolidated financial statements include all adjustments, composed of normal recurring adjustments, considered necessary by management to fairly state the Company's results of operations, financial position and cash flows.
 The operating results for the interim periods are

 notnecessarily indicative of results that

 maybe expected for any other interim period or for the full year.
 These unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto included in the Company's Annual Report on Form